 The first-order lens was replaced with a second-order lens in 1936.

-No matter how you camp with us, don't forget a sunset walk along the headland beaches to finish out your day.
+No matter how you camp at Cape Blanco State Park, don’t forget a sunset walk along the headland beaches to finish out your day.